Friday, April 26, 2019 | 2:00 pm

-The workshop is open to UC Berkeley PhD students at any stage in the arts, humanities, or humanistic social sciences.
+UC Berkeley PhD students at any stage and recent UC Berkeley PhD graduates, whose field of study is in the arts, humanities, or humanistic social sciences.
 Admission to the workshop is by application only.
-All applicants meeting the eligibility requirement above will be registered for the event, up to 50 students, on a first-come, first-served basis.
+All applicants meeting the eligibility requirement above will be registered for the event, up to 40 students, on a first-come, first-served basis.